Carers

 • is aggressive or displays frightening behaviours

-• has a history of substance misuse, unusual or offensive behaviours
+• has a history of substance misuse and/or difficult or challenging behaviours

 • does not understand their actions and their impact on the carer